 Concept/topic Planning (10 min): Next, we will provide participants with a set of concepts that are likely targets for assessment.
 We will develop SLOs related to on or more of those concepts/theory, then identify key learning indicators that would signify whether a student understands that concept/theory (this phase will be highly participant driven).

 Case Mapping (15 min): Next, we will map key components from the SLOs and learning indicators in step 2 (above) to portions of a hypothetical case.
-During the session, we will facilitate participants’ development of an SLO-to-indicator-to-case map which will provide the backbone for case study (this component will be highly participant driven).
+During the session we will facilitate participants’ development of an SLO-to-indicator-to-case map which will provide the backbone for case study (this component will be highly participant driven).

 Case Building (15 min): Fourth, we will begin the development of our own case idea/s, using the map created in 3) above.
 The outcome of this phase is that participants should leave the session experiencing how to frame a case to assess key SLOs that they believe are most important (this component will be highly participant driven).